 #7 Spend One-On-One Time with Your Employees

 Making sure that you set aside some time to discuss individual strategies with each one of your employees can help give them the guidance they need.
 To successfully use this one-on-one time with your employees you will need to make sure you understand their strengths and weaknesses as employees and people; that way you can address ways that can help them boost their performance.

 Many first time managers make the mistake of thinking that their promotion means they no longer have to do the grunge work attached to their jobs.
 Thinking this way is a mistake because if you got the management promotion, it is likely that you did a great job at the grunge work, and that helped the company to succeed.
 Continuing to perform well everywhere will not only help the business, it will also motivate your employees.

 While you might want to be involved in all aspects of your team, you won’t be able to achieve everything you need to do if you are busy handling others’ jobs.
 You need to make sure you are handing out tasks to your team based on your employee’s skills, and that you are able to check in and help as others are working on projects.

 Staying consistent with your decisions is one way to demonstrate strength and knowledge to your team.
 If you change your mind too often, you’ll look under confident and your employees may begin to question your leadership skills.
 You need to show your team that you can make the right kinds of judgment calls and not second guess yourself.

-Written by: Barbachano Staff
+By Barbachano Staff